CosmoIknosLab/NuLite/README.md

 ## Code Notes

->The training and inference code are taken from [CellViT] repository.
+>The training and inference code are taken from [CellVIT](https://github.com/TIO-IKIM/CellViT) repository.
 >
 > The goal our this repository as well as the paper is to provide a lightweight model for nuclei instance segmentation and classification.
 >